kamatsuoka/goodtags/docs/background.md

 Cloud sync was honestly a huge amount of (mostly fun) work to develop for v1, mainly because I wanted it to work across multiple devices.
-It added a huge amount of complexity to the code overaall.
+It added a huge amount of complexity to the code overall.
 And although I did do some ad hoc testing, I never developed the level of extensive, automated testing you'd need to really trust that it works.
 And sure enough,
 I eventually heard from a disappointed user that they got a new phone,